catspeed-cc/Asus-iKVM-IP-locator/README.md

 This only works on windows, so download the latest release ZIP from https://github.com/catspeed-cc/find-Asus-BMC-IP/releases and extract it.

 # Usage
-Use either the batch file or the PS1 file, but you _need_ both - only need to execute one.
-Make sure you are in the same directory as the script.
+Use either the batch file or the PS1 file, but you _need_ both - you only need to execute one of them.

 If you use the PS1 scipt, make sure you run  before every time you run it to allow the script to execute.